 When the danger of frost has passed, vegetable plants can be planted out directly into the garden soil.
 Here are the steps to planting out:

-1. To start with the plants need ‘hardening off’.
+- To start with, the plants need ‘hardening off’.
 This is acclimatising them to the outdoors before planting them out.
 To do this, place your plants outside during the day and then back into the shelter at night.

-4. Take each plant out of its pot and position in the prepared hole.
+- Take each plant out of its pot and position it in the prepared hole.
 Fill in around the roots with your compost and firm in gently.
 Water each plant throughout the growing season.

-Plants that grow tall such as peas and beans will need staking to support their growth.
-Bamboo canes are a good support to.
+Plants that grow tall, such as peas and beans, will need staking to support their growth.
+Bamboo canes are a good support.

 Feeding

-To maximise the crop of vegetable produced, it’s advisable to feed the plants.
+To maximise the crop of vegetables produced, it’s advisable to feed the plants.
 Sulphate of Ammonia is a great food for vegetable plants.
 This is because it has a very high nitrogen content.
-This improves leaf colour, encourages strong steam development and promotes lush, green vegetables.
+This improves leaf colour, encourages strong stem development, and promotes lush, green vegetables.